GeoSn0w/iSecureOS/README.md

 Q: What if I wanna keep using pirated repos?
 A: Your choice.
 The app won't interfere with that and it won't delete anything.

+### Compiling:

+To compile properly, you need to modify Xcode to allow you to call system() on iOS.
+After you modify the header, uncomment the line in iSecureOS-Security.m

 ### Legal stuff